 - 10 Black Peppercorns

-- 2 – 3 Dry Chilies (use 3 for very spicy chicken)
+- 2 Dry Chilies use 3 for very spicy chicken

 - PAM Cooking Oil Spray or Oil for basting

-- In a big bowl, take the spice powder, salt, lime juice and little oil and mix it.
+- In a big bowl take the spice powder, salt, turmeric powder, ginger garlic paste, lime juice, little oil and mix it.

-- Add the drumsticks to the spice bowl and rub the spices to the chicken.
+- Add drumsticks to the spice bowl and rub the spices into it.